HEALING THE WOUNDS OF TRAUMA

 They will often have ongoing and unconscious feelings of shame and worthlessness.

 Sometimes when we have a history of childhood trauma we won’t be aware of these feelings, but they are nevertheless there, running in the background and making us feel bad.

 We may not call it “trauma” because that sounds a bit dramatic.
 We weren’t starved or kept in a cupboard.
 We didn't get severely beaten or punished.
 We weren’t sexually abused.
 We had enough to eat and got an education.
 Our home was relatively nice and we always had a meal and a warm bed.

 We feel like we don't have anything to complain about.

 But the reality is that trauma can take many forms.

 Sometimes trauma can be the result of feeling unloved or neglected in childhood.
 This kind of trauma is much more common than we think.
-A highly sensitive child will feel things deeply and will react strongly to shaming or emotional abuse.

 When we are not emotionally supported and validated in childhood, it can feel like it is our fault.